McNeese puts home win streak on the line against Northwestern State - WTOP News

 Lake Charles, Louisiana; Saturday, 5 p.m.
 EST

-BOTTOM LINE: McNeese will try to keep its seven-game home win streak alive when the Cowboys face Northwestern State.
+BOTTOM LINE: McNeese will try to keep its seven-game home win streak alive when the Cowboys play Northwestern State.

-The Cowboys are 9-1 on their home court.
-McNeese scores 76.9 points and has outscored opponents by 11.9 points per game.
+The Cowboys are 9-1 in home games.
+McNeese ranks eighth in the Southland with 22.2 defensive rebounds per game led by Joe Charles averaging 4.1.

-The Demons have gone 7-5 against Southland opponents.
-Northwestern State is fourth in the Southland with 13.9 assists per game led by Addison Patterson averaging 3.4.
+The Demons are 7-5 in Southland play.
+Northwestern State ranks fourth in the Southland with 13.9 assists per game led by Addison Patterson averaging 3.4.

 McNeese’s average of 7.1 made 3-pointers per game is 1.0 fewer made shot on average than the 8.1 per game Northwestern State allows.
-Northwestern State averages 69.7 points per game, 4.7 more than the 65.0 McNeese allows.
+Northwestern State has shot at a 43.5% rate from the field this season, 2.8 percentage points higher than the 40.7% shooting opponents of McNeese have averaged.

-TOP PERFORMERS: Javohn Garcia is averaging 13.3 points and 1.5 steals for the Cowboys.
-DJ Richards is averaging 2.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Quadir Copeland is averaging 9.4 points and 4.1 assists for the Cowboys.
+Javohn Garcia is averaging 14.5 points and 3.6 rebounds while shooting 49.0% over the last 10 games.

-Patterson is averaging 12.9 points, 5.6 rebounds and 3.4 assists for the Demons.
-Micah Thomas is averaging 13.3 points over the last 10 games.
+Micah Thomas averages 1.5 made 3-pointers per game for the Demons, scoring 10.4 points while shooting 34.3% from beyond the arc.
+Patterson is averaging 12.7 points, 6.6 rebounds and 3.9 assists over the last 10 games.

 LAST 10 GAMES: Cowboys: 9-1, averaging 77.3 points, 34.7 rebounds, 15.1 assists, 9.6 steals and 3.1 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 65.0 points per game.